usgs/wdfn-blog/README.md

 # Submitting blog post

 1. Fork repo
-2. Create a markdown file (.md) and add to `content` folder
+2. Create a markdown file (.md)
+3. Add to `content` folder
-3. Include static images in `static\name-of-blog`
+4. Include static images in `static\name-of-blog`
-4. Add a header similar to:
+5. Add a header similar to:

   ```
   ---